 Halletts Point is a new high-rise, high-density, mixed-use development on the waterfront in Astoria, Queens.
 Dattner Architects’ master plan calls for eight residential buildings, retail, a public waterfront esplanade, and a site for a potential K-8 school.
 In addition to the waterfront park, a large supermarket, new retail amenities, and developing plans for supplementary public transportation connections will significantly improve neighborhood infrastructure.
 The full build-out, phased over several years, will include approximately 2,400 apartments, 20 percent of which will be affordable units.

-The first building, currently in construction, is a 22-story two-tower structure with 405 residential apartments.
+The first building, 10 Halletts Point, is a 22-story two-tower structure with 405 residential apartments.
 The project includes a new 25,000 square foot grocery store to serve the community.
 The towers are oriented to maximize river views, and will offer two large-scale roof top amenity spaces as well as extensive at grade landscaping.
-The building’s design incorporates sustainable features including an onsite water recovery system, high efficiency boilers, and will meet LEED rating criteria.
-The building is scheduled to open in 2018.
+The building’s design incorporates sustainable features including a blackwater recycling plant system, high efficiency boilers, and will meet LEED Silver rating criteria.
+10 Halletts Point is scheduled to open in 2018.